SAP/openui5-docs/docs/Integration_Testing_with_One_Page_Acceptance_Tests_(OPA5)_2696ab5.md

 ***

-### Limitations of OPA5
+### Restrictions of OPA5

-Note the following limitations of OPA:
+Note the following restrictions of OPA:

 -   Screen capturing
 -   Testing across more than one page